aminya/VarStructs.jl/README.md

 # Custom Constructor
-To define a custom constructor return an instance using one the above methods:
+To define a custom constructor return an instance using one of the above methods:
 ```julia
 function Person(name, number)
     return Person(Dict(